wendyverdonk93/docs/content/faq/payment-regulations/about-3D-secure.md

 - Mastercard SecureCode
 - Verified by Visa

-If a customer requests a [chargeback](/faq/chargebacks/about-chargebacks/) due to fraud but the original transaction passed 3D Secure verification, the acquirer is responsible for the costs instead of the merchant.
+If a customer requests a [chargeback](/faq/chargebacks/about-chargebacks/) due to fraud and the transaction passed 3D Secure authentication, the acquirer is then responsible for the costs instead of the merchant.

+## PSD2 requirements

+Under the Payment Services Directive 2 ([PSD2]((/faq/payment-regulations/payment-service-directive-2))), MultiSafepay is required to apply the 3D Secure protocol to all Europe-based credit card payments we process.

+The PSD2 is a set of laws and regulations that aims to improve European consumer rights while promoting competition within the financial industry.

+One of the requirements of PSD2 is Strong Customer Authentication [(SCA)](/faq/payment-regulations/strong-customer-authentication).
+SCA combines two forms of authentication to reduce the risk of fraud.
+3D Secure is a widely implemented form of SCA that complies with PSD2 regulations.